Castrop-Rauxel

-Castrop-Rauxel ([ˌkastʁɔpˈʁaʊksl̩]), often simply referred to as Castrop by locals, is a former coal mining city in the eastern part of the Ruhr Area in Germany.
+Castrop-Rauxel ([ˌkastʁɔpˈʁaʊksl̩]), often simply referred to as Castrop by locals, is a former coal mining city in the eastern part of the Ruhr Area within the state of North Rhine-Westphalia in Germany.

 Geography

 Castrop-Rauxel is located in Germany between Dortmund to the southeast, Bochum to the southwest, Herne to the west, Recklinghausen to the northwest, Datteln to the north and Waltrop to the northeast.

 Urban area

 The city covers an area of 51.67 km².
 The Halde Schwerin (slag heap in the Schwerin district) is marked as the point of highest elevation at 147 m above sea level.
 The lowest point is located on Pöppinghauser Straße (Poppinghausen Street), besides house number 264, with an elevation of 50.2 m above sea level.

 The city is divided into 15 districts, from north to south and within one line from west (southwest) to east (northeast):